alexyorke/archiveorg_link_restorer/README.md

 Additionally, any news articles or blog posts links' will be automatically redirected to their archive.org links from when the article was published.

+## Downloading

+There is a [pre-release](https://github.com/alexyorke/archiveorg_link_restorer/releases) version of the script available.
+I will be converting it to a Chrome and Firefox extension soon.

 ## Building

 To create the Greasemonkey script, run: